 Hat Yai is worth visiting if you want to go site sighting and enjoy the local markets and shops.
 The city is not touristy but it is developing in this aspect so do not expect English to be spoken widely.
 There is a limited range of accommodation and is definitely it is not a place to party.

 The Best Time To Travel To Hat Yai Thailand

 Hat Yai has an average temperature of between 25°C to 33°C all year round.
-With the warmest months been between March to August and the coolest months been between December to February.
+The warmest months are between March to August and the coolest months are between December to February.

-The best time to visit Hat Yai is from December and February for the good weather.
+The best time to visit Hat Yai is from December and February for the cooler weather.